Nonfiction

 March 2003

 Although there are other reference books about Asian Americans, no other book focuses solely on businesspeople.
 This collection of engagingly written biographies gives the details on the lives of 96 Asian men and women who have had successful business careers, giving information on their education, training, and career highlights and histories.
-The book provides valuable information as well as inspiration to students, from high school through university.
-Each biography concludes with references for further reading, and an appendix lists the people profiled by field of business, from fashion to restaurant franchises, from high technology to the movie industry.

 Buy the book